Taiteilija/op-kassa-for-woocommerce/README.md

 4. Incompatible plugins are not installed (may issue an warning or error)
 5. System has connection to target systems

-If the system audit fails or shows warnings, please contact OP Kassa support.
+If the System Audit fails or shows warnings, please contact OP Kassa support.
 And attach screenshot of the result with your message.

 ### Connecting to OP Kassa